-It is in this, that the audience realizes that the gluttonous Richard wants the throne for himself, and has laid a plot to kill his brother Clarence and expects the merciful death of his sick brother, King Edward.
+In this, the audience realizes that the gluttonous Richard wants the throne for himself, has laid a plot to kill his brother Clarence, and expects the merciful death of his sick brother, King Edward.

-In like fashion, Richard, the Duke of Gloucester, kills off all of his competitors to the crown, and anybody else who is no longer of use to him and his plans.
+In like fashion, Richard, the Duke of Gloucester, kills off all of his competitors to the crown and anybody else who is no longer of use to him and his plans.
 The first victims of this gluttonous serial killer are the children of King Edward.
-They are in line to the throne before him and therefore, must die.
-These deaths are followed by the death of his wife, Anne, the Lord Hastings, and the Duke of Buckingham, all of which were used and then thrown away when they were no longer of use.
-In fact, the death of Buckingham was even worse, because his death could be attributed to the fact that Richard did not want to give him the promised land and estate for his help in putting Richard on the throne.
-When Buckingham requests his “promised earldom” (Richard III IV.ii.102) he is told by King Richard III that he “is not in the giving vein to-day” (IV.ii.116) and it is this conflict which causes King Richard III to require the execution of the Duke of Buckingham.
-However, it is not until the end of the drama, that the gluttonous guilty conscious undoes King Richard III.
-The night before the final battle, each and every person that he has murdered, or rather has had murdered, comes to visit him professing his loss to Henry the Earl of Richmond.
+They are in line to the throne before him and, therefore, must die.
+These deaths are followed by the death of his wife, Anne, Lord Hastings, and the Duke of Buckingham, all of which were used and then thrown away when they were no longer of use.
+In fact, the death of Buckingham was even worse because his death could be attributed to the fact that Richard did not want to give him the promised land and estate for his help in putting Richard on the throne.
+When Buckingham requests his “promised earldom” (Richard III IV.ii.102), he is told by King Richard III that he “is not in the giving vein to-day” (IV.ii.116), and it is this conflict that causes King Richard III to require the execution of the Duke of Buckingham.
+However, it is not until the end of the drama that the gluttonous guilty conscious undoes King Richard III.
+The night before the final battle, each and every person that he has murdered, or rather had murdered, comes to visit him, professing his loss to Henry the Earl of Richmond.
 Richard III knows his doom, “O Ratcliffe, I have dream’d a fearful dream! / What think’st thou – will our friends prove all true?”
 (Richard III V.iii.212-213) and in this sentence it is obvious that he realizes that his overindulgence in or gluttony of power has created this doom.

-The second deadly sin in the movie Seven is the sin of greed, based on the concept of a “pound of flesh” within the movie (Seven).
+The second deadly sin in the movie Seven is the sin of greed, based on the concept of a “pound of flesh” within the movie.
 In Shakespeare, it is more of a material gain that is found in the character of Edmund, the bastard son, of the Duke of Gloucester, in the drama King Lear (7 Deadly Sins; King Lear).
-In fact, it is his greed that creates not only the demise of half-brother, Edgar, but also the demise of Goneril and Regan, the daughters of King Lear.
+In fact, it is his greed that creates not only the demise of his half-brother, Edgar but also the demise of Goneril and Regan, the daughters of King Lear.

-Within this way, Edmund gets rid of his brother and through the actions of Regan and the Duke of Cornwall, rid him of his father, and name Edmund the Duke of Gloucester, thus feeding his greed, but not satisfying it.
-By the end of the drama, as Edmund lays dying at Edgar’s had, it is learned that the sisters poison one another in hopes of being the only love of the young Edmund who has “contracted to them both” in the favors of marriage (King Lear V.iii.229).
-In this, it becomes apparent that Edmund wanted not only the estate of his father, Gloucester, but was working on both the estate of Cornwall and Albany, and had hopes of the entire kingdom itself.
-All of which he believed he was due even though he as nothing but a “bastard” and therefore in his mind not entitled to the riches of his father (King Lear I.ii.10).
+In this way, Edmund gets rid of his brother and, through the actions of Regan and the Duke of Cornwall, rid him of his father, and names Edmund the Duke of Gloucester, thus feeding his greed but not satisfying it.
+By the end of the drama, as Edmund lies dying at Edgar’s had, it is learned that the sisters poison one another in hopes of being the only love of the young Edmund, who has “contracted to them both” in favor of marriage (King Lear V.iii.229).
+In this, it becomes apparent that Edmund wanted not only the estate of his father, Gloucester, but was working on both the estate of Cornwall and Albany and had hopes for the entire kingdom itself.
+All of which he believed he was due even though he as nothing but a “bastard” and, therefore, in his mind, not entitled to the riches of his father (King Lear I.ii.10).

-The deadly sin of sloth is the third crime scene found in the movie Seven however, this victim was not dead, although he was not quite alive either.
-His brain was “mush” and he had “chewed his tongue off” long before he was found (Seven) by the detectives.
+The deadly sin of sloth is the third crime scene found in the movie Seven.
+However, this victim was not dead, although he was not quite alive either.
+His brain was “mush,” and he had “chewed his tongue off” long before the detectives found him.
 In essence, the definition of sloth is the dodging of physical labor, which is represented in Shakespeare in the dramas of I King Henry IV and II King Henry IV, in the character of Hal, the son of the King and the next in line to the throne.

 The Prince does have a redeeming quality in that once King Henry IV dies; Prince Hal becomes King Henry V. He denies those with whom he had associated and denounced his slovenly ways: